rdlauer/articles/blues/starnote-sms/starnote-sms.md

 ### Setup: Need to Know the Device Location!

 In order for Starnote to access GEO satellites, it has to know where in the world it physically is.
-One way to ascertain location is via the onboard GPS/GNSS module on the Notecard.
+One way to ascertain location is via the onboard GPS/GNSS module on the Starnote itself.
 This can happen automatically when the Notecard first tries to use Starnote.
 However, there is a way to circumvent this process, and that's by setting a "fixed" location for the device.

 This "fixed" option is great for testing or if you know your deployment isn't going to move more than a 100 meters or so.